rickfay/z17-randomizer/README.md

 2. Use a command line interface.
 If you take this approach you may also specify a preset and/or seed to use for seed generation.
    - Using a preset will give you some additional options and allow you to manually configure excluded checks.
-     - See the example `presets/Example.toml` for more information.
+     - See the example `presets/Example.json` for more information.
    - Note that the randomizer looks in the local `presets` directory now, and does NOT check `AppData`
    - Examples:
      - `$ ./albw-randomizer.exe --preset racerman`
      - `$ ./albw-randomizer.exe --seed 4057320268`
+   - Additional parameters:
+     - Add `--no-patch` to skip generating the patch files
+     - Add `--no-spoiler` to skip generating the spoiler log

 ## Installing Seeds